corejourney/core-blog/content/biology-and-life.md

-title = 'biology and the purpose of life' date = 2025-03-23T08:31:56-04:00 draft = true tags = ["😎Opinion"]
+title = 'biology and the purpose of life' date = 2025-03-23T08:31:56-04:00 draft = true tags = ["😎Opinion", "🚶‍♀️Lifestyle"]
 +++

 I hate, and I mean *hate* when someone uses the phrase

 > Biology says the main purpose of life is to reproduce, bro!!!

-I hate it.
-Not only because it's flat out wrong, But also because such a phrase is always used disingenously to justify some weird prejudice certain people have about wishing to be childless.
+This phrase, and the family of glib expressions it belongs to, is always used disingenously to justify strange prejudices certain people have about.

 ## first of all: It's not the purpose of life.